SegmentationBLWX/sssegmentation/docs/QuickRun.md

 **2. Testing a segmentor**

-Similar to the training task, SSSegmentation provides `scripts/slurm_test.sh` to spawn testing jobs.
+On a cluster managed by Slurm, SSSegmentation provides `scripts/slurm_test.sh` to spawn testing jobs.
 The basic usage is as follows,

 ```sh
 bash scripts/slurm_test.sh ${PARTITION} ${JOBNAME} ${NGPUS} ${CFGFILEPATH} ${CKPTSPATH} [optional arguments]